Mazurco066/confere-backend-challenge/README.md

 ## Libraries and Structure

-A Job application app using the functional programming paradigm, libs i used:
+A Job application app using the functional programming paradigm, there aere some libs i used:

 * **Ramda**
 * **MongoDb**